 WHAT IS RECKLESS DISCHARGE OF A FIREARM?

 Recklessly discharging a firearm within a city of Minnesota is a felony offense.
-In order to be found guilty of reckless discharge of a firearm within a municipality, the prosecution must prove beyond a reasonable doubt that there was some conscious or intentional act leading to the firearm discharging.
+In order to be found guilty of reckless discharge of a firearm within a municipality, the prosecution must prove, beyond a reasonable doubt that there was some conscious or intentional act leading to the firearm discharging.
 The discharged firearm must also have created a substantial and unjustifiable risk that was ignored.
 In essence, recklessness means you know what you’re doing is creating a risk to others or yourself and continue without regard to the risk you are creating.

 Fortunately, for Americans exercising their 2nd Amendment gun rights, the firing of a firearm is not a crime if the gun going off is caused by negligence or accident.
 Anyone who regularly carries or uses a firearm is at risk of an accidental or negligent discharge of that gun.
 Even law enforcement officers are not immune from having a negligent or accidental firing of their weapon (See here, here, and here for examples).